ARosenswie/TH_LOTR_NLP/README.md

 # The Hobbit and The Lord of the Rings
-Provided is a heatmap of certain words within the works of The Hobbit and The Lord of the Rings with natural language processing.
+Provided is a heatmap of certain words within the works of The Hobbit and The Lord of the Rings with Natural Language Processing (NLP).
 ![](lotr_th.png)